blokks/legacy-docs/src/content/custom-themes/create-layout.md

 url = "layout.md"
 +++

-When starting a new template you can choose to [use one of our existing layouts]({{< relref "choose-your-layout.md" >}}) or decide to create your own.
+When starting a new theme you can choose to use [one of our existing layouts]({{< relref "choose-your-layout.md" >}}) or decide to create your own.
 In that case set the `data-layout` to `custom`.
 This will strip all layout properties from the schedule, giving you a clean slate.